redcurry/LearningUnity/README.md

     with baked indirect lighting)
   * Do not have Auto Generate on, but run it periodically

+* Add environmental lighting (overall lighting):
+  * Open Window -> Rendering -> Lighting Settings
+  * Set Environmental Lighting to Color, then set the ambient color

 * When using Baked lighting, it only applies to Static objects, so any objects that are not dynamic (won't move), set them to Static.

+* To make baking faster while working, decrease Indirect resolution (e.g., 0.25) and lightmap resolution (e.g., 25).

 * If a Light won't move, but some objects may, set the Light -> Mode to Mixed.

-* Specify how much the skybox texture contributes to the Global Illumination in Window -> Rendering -> Lighting Settings -> Environment Lighting -> Intensity Multiplier.

-* Light probes store information about light passing through empty space in a scene.

-* A reflection probe stores a reflection at that location, then used by reflective objects.

-* The ``RenderSettings`` object has several properties (e.g., fog) to customize programmatically.

 * There is a maximum number of lights that can affect a single object.
   The default is 4 (for URP).
 To increase: